Snapshot as of 5th April 2024

 An all-company bonus scheme is in place where eligibility is open to all colleagues regardless of grading or position, however there are certain circumstances where bonus is not paid based on short tenure, salary-sacrifice, performance or non-compliance.

-Reducing the gender pay gap continues to be a focus for the organisation and the Equality, Diversity & Inclusion Council has a clear roadmap of initiatives being rolled out in 2024 to further reduce the gap.
+Reducing the gender pay gap continues to be a focus for the organisation and the Equity, Diversity & Inclusion Council has a clear roadmap of initiatives being rolled out in 2025 to further reduce the gap.
+The introduction of the Gender Balance Network in 2024 will support PCL on this journey.
 Our Hybrid Work model continues to support flexible working where employees can feel enabled to balance work and home lives.

 CEO, Premium Credit Limited